renderpci/dedalo/docs/core/components/index.md

 ## Translatable property

-Dédalo is a multi-language system, all information could be translatable in multiple languages.
-Components are translatable by default, but some components are not translatable as component_number.
+Daedalus is a multilingual system, all information can be translatable in several languages.
+Components are translatable by default, but some components may be non-translatable such as component_number, non-translatable components have to define this property specifically as `false`.

 ### Translatable components